 In 1957, Theodor Geisel (a.k.a.
-“Dr. Seuss”) wrote “How the Grinch Stole Christmas!," a modern-day morality tale encapsulating one of the true meanings of Christmas.
-In the story, which was made into a 1966 classic cartoon still televised annually, the Grinch deplores Christmas without comprehending one of its messages of goodwill; by taking away the materialistic trappings from "Whoville," he finds that he hasn’t taken away the spirit of Christmas at all.
+"Dr. Seuss") wrote "How the Grinch Stole Christmas!," a modern-day morality tale encapsulating one of the true meanings of Christmas.
+In the story, which was made into a 1966 classic Whoville characters cartoon still televised annually, the Grinch deplores Christmas without comprehending one of its messages of goodwill.
+By taking away the materialistic trappings from "Whoville," he finds that he hasn't taken away the spirit of Christmas at all.
 In the process, he develops a heart and rejoins the human race.
 You have many ways to incorporate this charming classic into Christmas activities.

 Grinch Craft Activities

-The official Dr. Seuss website, www.Seussville.com, has several crafting ideas relating to “How the Grinch Stole Christmas!” as well as other Dr. Seuss titles.
-One such activity is “Finish the Picture!” which features the Grinch sticking his head out of a Whoville fireplace.
-Children can print out the picture and draw in their own Christmas tree, presents and decorations, which is especially enjoyable at parties, where children can show off their artwork and tell what they want for Christmas.
-Another crafting activity can include creating "Whoville" Christmas cards, replicating the colorful artwork of the cartoon.
+The Get Coloring Pages website has an extensive collection of coloring pages relating to "How the Grinch Stole Christmas!"
+Kids can print out and color these sheets for hours of quiet Grinch time.
+Choose from lots of different Grinch poses -- including faces, Christmas trees and Grinch activities.
+There are also pages featuring Max the dog, Grinch with Whoville characters, and other scenes from the story.
+Children can draw in their own Christmas tree, presents and decorations, which is especially enjoyable at parties, where they can show off their artwork and tell what they want for Christmas.
+Another crafting activity you can ask them to enjoy can include creating Whoville Christmas cards, replicating the colorful artwork of the cartoon.

 Creating Whoville Recipes